 The National Association of Professional Employer Organizations (NAPEO) defines co-employment as “the contractual allocation and sharing of certain employer responsibilities between the PEO and the client.”
 Essentially, in a co-employment relationship, employees are employed by two different entities – the client and the PEO.

-However, the PEO does not supply workers to their client.
+However, the PEO does not supply workers to their clients.
 All employees are either currently with the client, or future employees who are hired by the client.

 In a co-employment relationship, a PEO assumes certain employer rights, responsibilities, risk, and other HR administrative tasks.
 These can include: